Natural Resources Defense Council (NRDC) – Bias and Credibility

 Bias

 Editorially, the environmental positions of the NRDC align with the left through concern for climate change, chemicals, and conservation of resources.
 When reporting on the Trump Administration, they frequently use loaded emotional language to negatively portray Trump: Trump’s Cabinet of Horrors.
-On the flip side, they tend to report positively on Democrats who support climate action such as this: Secretary Clinton’s Announcement: A Shot of Adrenalin for Climate Talks.
+On the flip side, they tend to report positively on Democrats who support climate action, such as this: Secretary Clinton’s Announcement: A Shot of Adrenalin for Climate Talks.

 Failed Fact Checks

-• None
+• None to date

 Source: https://www.nrdc.org/

-Last Updated on June 27, 2023 by Media Bias Fact Check
+Last Updated on May 23, 2026 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.